-We ask you, brothers, to respect those who labor among you and are over you in the Lord and admonish you, and to esteem them very highly in love because of their work.
-1 Thessalonians 5:12-13
+We ask you, brothers, to respect those who labor among you and are over you in the Lord and admonish you, and to esteem them very highly in love because of their work. – 1 Thessalonians 5:12-13

 October is Pastor Appreciation Month.
-It is a great time to go above and beyond to make sure that your pastor is blessed and loved on by the church.
-Below are some Texas Baptists resources and ideas from staff members about how you can take care of your pastor, both during this month and beyond:
+It is a great time to go above and beyond to make sure that your pastor is blessed and loved by the church.
+Below are some Texas Baptists resources and ideas from staff members about how you can take care of your pastor, both during this month and beyond.

 This topic is not always something pastors feel comfortable talking about, but many can struggle to make ends meet and save ahead for the future.
 Making sure that your pastor is financially secure both today and in the future is a great way to show that you support his or her ministry.

 Another great way to provide for your pastor financially is to ensure they are secure in the future and in case of emergencies.
-The Texas BaptistsChurch Matching and Protection Benefit Programcan help your church ensure that your pastor and family are well looked after.
+The Texas Baptists Church Matching and Protection Benefit Program can help your church ensure that pastors and their families are well looked after.
 The program offers disability insurance and survivor protection benefits, as well as offering matching funds for your pastor’s retirement plan.
 Read more about the program and its requirements here.

 Though they may not be glamorous, providing for a pastor’s financial needs can alleviate a lot of stress from life and greatly impact the pastor’s ability to minister effectively.

 Consider the emotional health of your pastor as well.
-Pastors are often on call all hours of the day, and it is easy for them to become tired or worn-out when they are not given time to rest.
+Pastors wear many different hats—preaching, teaching, pastoral care, and leadership—and they are often on call all hours of the day.
+It is easy for them to become tired or worn out when they are not given time to rest.

 “A lot of time people don’t see their pastor as a regular person with regular interests,” she explained.
 “Invite them to go fishing or golfing or to see a baseball game—places for them to have fun.”